 Understanding The Differences Between Limited Tort And Full Tort

 When a car accident happens, the path to getting back on the road and resuming your life is not always clear.
-Your vehicle may have sustained significant damage, injuries may be keeping you away from work, and your monthly bills continue to show up despite the interruption to the normalcy you once knew.
+Injuries may be keeping you away from work, and your monthly bills continue to show up despite the interruption to the normalcy you once knew.

 An accident can range from a minor inconvenience to a full-on threat to your livelihood.
 With this in mind, it is always helpful to consult with an experienced personal injury attorney, such as ours at McCormick & Vilushis LLC.
 We understand the legal options that Pennsylvania state law affords you, and we can help you make sense of the insurance coverage that is involved.

 Why The Need For Two Types Of Insurance?

 In the state of Pennsylvania, motorists can opt to carry limited or full tort insurance coverage.
 Before auto insurance was segmented in this way, individuals were able to sue for pain and suffering damages regardless of the scope of the accident.
 This proved to be a sizable burden on the small claims court system, and drivers were seeing their premiums increase at dramatic rates.

 While having auto insurance coverage split into two categories does create for a degree of confusion, it also serves a purpose.
 How much coverage a driver wishes to carry is up to them, but there are benefits and drawbacks involved in each selection.

 Limited Tort Insurance

 With limited tort insurance, there are limitations on what a driver can recover after an accident.
 This type of coverage only allows an individual to sue for financial losses such as vehicle damage, lost wages and medical expenses not covered by insurance.